Have you ever put your heart and soul into a culinary disaster?

 The baby just dropped out???

-, describing how a young woman was in the bath, feeling a little uncomfortable, then stood up and the baby just fell out.
+I was astounded when I saw a video on MSN today, describing how a young woman was in the bath, feeling a little uncomfortable, then stood up and the baby just fell out.

 Wow, that must have been freaky.
 I'm completely envious.
 I've had four children by natural child birth and I had to do hard labour (literally) to get each of those suckers out.
 I mean how lucky can you get?